sphinx-gallery/sphinx-gallery/doc/configuration.rst

     .. minigallery:: numpy.exp
         :add-heading:

+Sometimes, there are functions that are being used in practically every example for the given module, for instance the ``pyplot.show`` or ``pyplot.subplots`` functions in Matplotlib, so that a large number of often spurious examples will be linked to these functions.
+To prevent this, you can exclude implicit backreferences for certain objects by including them as regular expressions in ``exclude_implicit_doc``.
+The following setting will exclude any implicit backreferences so that examples galleries are only created for objects explicitly mentioned by Sphinx markup in a documentation block: ``{'.*'}``.
+To exclude the functions mentioned above you would use ``{r'pyplot\.show', r'pyplot\.subplots'}`` (note the escape to match a dot instead of any character, if the name is unambiguous you can also write ``pyplot.show`` or just ``show``).

 The ``add-heading`` option adds a heading for the mini-gallery, which will be a default generated message if no string is provided as an argument.
 The example